GeneralBots/botbook/src/13-community/pull-requests.md

 # Pull Requests

-This guide covers the pull request process for contributing to BotServer, from creation to merge.
+This guide covers the pull request process for contributing to botserver, from creation to merge.
 Understanding this process helps ensure your contributions are reviewed efficiently and merged successfully.

 ## Overview

-Pull requests are the primary method for contributing code to BotServer.
+Pull requests are the primary method for contributing code to botserver.
 They provide a structured way to propose changes, enabling code review, discussion, and automated testing before changes are merged into the main codebase.
 Every contribution, whether a bug fix, new feature, or documentation update, follows this process.

 ## Before Creating a PR